Tusharsaxena3112/Tusharsaxena3112/README.md

 <h1>Hi, There!
 I am Tushar Saxena<h1>
-I hope you all doing great.
+<p>I hope you all doing great.
 Here you can find some of my small works.
-I am a student in GLA university and persuing Bachelors in Engineering.I am currently in Third year of my bachelors.Trying to learn and explore more and more i can.If I talk about my Areas of Interest , firstly I love to talk to people as it gives different kinds of opinions and poles.Coming to my technical interest I love doing Web Designing and also learning about the new and latest technologies gives me a kick.
+I am a student in GLA university and persuing Bachelors in Engineering.I am currently in Third year of my bachelors.Trying to learn and explore more and more i can.If I talk about my Areas of Interest , firstly I love to talk to people as it gives different kinds of opinions and poles.Coming to my technical interest I love doing Web Designing and also learning about the new and latest technologies gives me a kick.<p>
 <br />

 <h2>Data Science And Machine Learning Enthusiast.<h2>